Skip to main content

 Why are these specific commands provisioned?

-While committing output specs is not strictly necessary, they provide invaluable context for AI agent to iterate on.
-E.g. if output specs for implementing V1 of a feature are committed, they will allow AI agent to know exactly how V1 was approached, what were the challenges and decisions made.
-Which in turn will lead to the higher quality of decisions while implementing V2 of the feature.
+While not strictly required, output specs provide invaluable context for future iterations.
+If specs for implementing V1 of a feature are committed, the AI agent knows exactly how V1 was approached, what the challenges were, and what decisions were made.
+This leads to higher-quality decisions when implementing V2.